The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 c.
 Officers shall take office the day following the annual meeting and shall hold office for a term of two years, or until their successors are appointed or elected.

 2. Election of Officers shall be by vote of the general membership by mail-in ballot.

-3. All ballots shall be returned to the Association Headquarters and must be postmarked at least twenty one (21) days prior to the annual meeting of an election year.
+3. All ballots shall be returned to the Association Headquarters and must be postmarked at least 21 days prior to the annual meeting of an election year.

-4. The custodial care of the ballots, until tabulation and recording, shall be the responsibility of the Executive Director.
-The manner and means of tabulating and recording the ballots cast by the general membership shall be determined by the Nominating Committee.
-Any candidate may personally, or by designated proxy, observe the tabulation process.
+4. The custodial care of the ballots, until tabulation and recording, shall be the responsibility of the Executive Director The manner and means of tabulating and recording the ballots cast by

 5. The Nominating Committee shall promptly report the results of the tabulation to the President, the Executive Director, and all candidates, and report the results at the next annual meeting of the Association.